 Freshman Transition Events

-A one-time event, the new ICAN Freshman Transition Events are designed to be the start of the planning process and focuses on the entire journey through high school, college and career.
+The ICAN Freshman Transition Events are designed to be the start of the planning process and focuses on the entire journey through high school, college, and career.

 The Freshman Transition Event program is designed as an evening event that creates an interactive environment for students and parents.
 The program will cover: